matthiaskoenig/cy3sbml/README.md

 ## Installation
 * Download and install the latest version of Cytoscape 3 from http://www.cytoscape.org/.
-* Download the latest stable version of the cy3sbml jar from `https://github.com/matthiaskoenig/cy3sbml/tree/master/cy3sbml/target` (https://github.com/matthiaskoenig/cy3sbml/blob/master/cy3sbml/target/cy3sbml-0.1.jar?raw=true).
+* Download the latest stable version of the cy3sbml jar from `https://github.com/matthiaskoenig/cy3sbml/tree/master/cy3sbml/target` [cy3sbml-0.1.jar](https://github.com/matthiaskoenig/cy3sbml/blob/master/cy3sbml/target/cy3sbml-0.1.jar?raw=true).
-* For the latest development version use `https://github.com/matthiaskoenig/cy3sbml/tree/develop/cy3sbml/target` (https://github.com/matthiaskoenig/cy3sbml/blob/develop/cy3sbml/target/cy3sbml-0.1.1.jar?raw=true).
+The latest development version is available in `https://github.com/matthiaskoenig/cy3sbml/tree/develop/cy3sbml/target` [cy3sbml-0.1.1.jar](https://github.com/matthiaskoenig/cy3sbml/blob/develop/cy3sbml/target/cy3sbml-0.1.1.jar?raw=true).
 * To install cy3sbml as app within Cytoscape, go to the menu bar and choose `Apps → App Manager`.
 At the top of the App Manager window, make sure you have the Install tab selected.
 Now install cy3sbml by clicking the `Install from File` button on the bottom-left with the downloaded jar.
-Make sure that the full jar file was downloaded from github, otherwise the installation will complain
-* After installation cy3sbml will be listed in the ´Currently Installed´ apps tab.
+After installation cy3sbml will be listed in the ´Currently Installed´ apps tab.

 https://github.com/matthiaskoenig/cy3sbml/blob/master/cy3sbml/target/cy3sbml-0.1.jar?raw=true

 ## Uninstall
-* To uninstall or disable cy3sbml, go to the menu bar and choose `Apps → App Manager → Currently Installed`.
+To uninstall or disable cy3sbml, go to the menu bar and choose `Apps → App Manager → Currently Installed`.
 Select cy3sbml and click `Uninstall` or `Disable`.

+## Funding
+We are funded by the [NRNB](http://nrnb.org) (National Resource for Network Biology) within the [NRNB Academy Summer Session](http://nrnb.org/gsoc.html).